laravel/docs/routing.md

 <a name="route-model-binding"></a>
 ## Route Model Binding

-When injecting a model ID to a route or controller action, you will often query to retrieve the model that corresponds to that ID.
+When injecting a model ID to a route or controller action, you will often query the database to retrieve the model that corresponds to that ID.
 Laravel route model binding provides a convenient way to automatically inject the model instances directly into your routes.
 For example, instead of injecting a user's ID, you can inject the entire `User` model instance that matches the given ID.

 <a name="implicit-binding"></a>
 ### Implicit Binding

 Laravel automatically resolves Eloquent models defined in routes or controller actions whose type-hinted variable names match a route segment name.
 For example:

+    use App\Models\User;

-    Route::get('api/users/{user}', function (App\Models\User $user) {
+    Route::get('/users/{user}', function (User $user) {
         return $user->email;
     });